cyprienruffino/MiniShark/README.md

 ## Usage
 The developping team is not in responsible of any illegal activities done with MiniShark.
 This include, but not only, analysis of private data.

-## Advertising
-Please note that, for obvious reasons, the published version of this software will not the one present on this repository, as it will include advertising.
-This will be the only difference between the two versions, and any modification applied on the open version will also be applied to the closed version.